dhurba-baral/smart_write_web_app/README.md

 # Smart Write Web Application
-This repository contains the code for the Sequence-to-sequence model implementation for Nepali sentence autocompletion for the project [Smart-Write](https://github.com/Nepali-Smart-Write)
+This repository contains the code for the Sequence-to-sequence model(with attention) implementation for Nepali sentence autocompletion for the project [Smart-Write](https://github.com/Nepali-Smart-Write)